ruiying-ocean/cgeniepy/docs/source/installation.rst

 Install Python
 --------------
-This is a Python package, so you need to install Python.
-As the most popular programming language, I assume most people can find out how to install Python by just googling it.
+This is a Python package, so you need to have Python in your computer.
+As the most popular programming language, I assume most people can find out how to install Python by simply googling it.
 Visiting the `Python official website <https://www.python.org/downloads/>`_ should be enough to download the latest Python (> 3.10).
 Make sure it is included in the shell environment (which means you can type :code:`python` in your terminal without triggering a error).

 Use pip
 ----------------

 `pip` is an official package-management system in Python ecosystem.
 Once you have download Python, you can use `pip` to download millions of open-source packages.
-Usually, you just need to type three things to install one package:
+Usually, you just need to type three words to install one package:

+Open *terminal* (MacOS, GNU/Linux) or `cmd` (Win) and type:

 .. code-block:: console